jhaayushofficial/Soccer_Pitch_Detection/README.md

-# Soccer_Pitch_Detection
+# Image Processing Project- IIITM Gwalior

-The project includes Canny Edge Detection and Hough Transform for recognition of the pitch
+Application to detect and track soccer players and pitch using Open-CV Library